 Texts in Conversation

-In Exodus 38:8, the Hebrew text mentions women who gathered at the entrance of the Tent of Meeting and whose mirrors were taken for the creation of the bronze basin, but it does not specify why they came.
-The Aramaic translation in Targum Onkelos fills in this narrative gap by stating that the women came to pray.
+Exodus 38 mentions women who gathered at the entrance of the Tent of Meeting, whose mirrors were used for the creation of the bronze basin, but does not say why.
+The Aramaic translation in Targum Onkelos fills in this gap, saying the women came to pray.

 Share: